 Osaka in the 19th century Osaka has traditionally been regarded as a city of merchants while Tokyo traditionally has had a reputation of being a city of bureaucrats and samurai.
 Osaka is also noted as the birthplace of traditional Japanese theatricals like Kabuki and Bunraku puppet dramas and as the site of some of Japan's most important battles.

+Osaka was originally called Naniwa.
+Since the A.D.
+3rd century A.D., its location on a protected bay and navigable river system has made it a center of inland traffic for the Kansai region and coastal trade in Japan.
 For a long time Osaka was the major commercial center of Japan.
-Until the late 19th century, about 70 percent of the country’s wealth was concentrated in Osaka even though Tokyo was the capital. by the 1920s, Tokyo began to catch up.
+Until the late 19th century, about 70 percent of the country’s wealth was concentrated in Osaka even though Tokyo was the capital.

+By the 1920s, Tokyo began to catch up.
 After World War II, it surpassed Osaka as big companies began transferring their headquarters to Tokyo.
 As is true with Tokyo, the majority of Osaka’s historical monuments were destroyed during the firing bombing raids of World War II and the vast majority of the city has been rebuilt since the war.
 Osaka received worldwide attention in 1970 when it hosted a World Exposition.
 It wasn't damaged much by the 1995 Kobe earthquake even though Kobe is only 45 minutes away by train.

 People from Osaka and Kansai are regarded as more outgoing, pragmatic, independent and irreverent than other Japanese particularly those from Tokyo.
 They are more likely to jaywalk, gamble, show their feelings, display rude or inconsiderate behavior, smoke in no smoking areas, and show disdain for bureaucracy and rules Osaka-ban, the Osaka dialect, is regarded as rough and crude by many other Japanese.